What are Fume Events and what is Aerotoxic Syndrome?

 The constant "low-level" and often not perceived presence of this type of toxic pollution (residue), the number of occurrences on any flight, previous exposure history to contaminated air, genetic make-up, age, medical conditions, and potentially any medication used (pharmaceuticals = chemicals) must be taken into consideration, all of which can contribute to crew and passengers ending up with "Aerotoxic Syndrome".
 See why here: TILT.

-Those who are subjected to toxic fumes usually complain of headaches, breathing difficulties, muscle aching, sore itchy eyes and throat and exhaustion - symptoms that appear first and fast.
+Those who are subjected to toxic fumes usually complain of headaches, breathing difficulties, muscle aching, sore itchy eyes & throat, dizziness, nausea, confusion, - symptoms that appear first and fast.

 Aerotoxic Syndrome is frequently misdiagnosed and mistreated by doctors who are unfamiliar with a hidden cause of poisonings.
 This often results in patients being treated with i.e., anti-depressants, antibiotics, anti-inflammatories, and other drugs.
 "Health Effects after Fumes Exposure," view a presentation here.

 Indoor pollution can be worse than outdoor pollution!
 And in an aircraft which is a sealed environment no window or door can be opend - no escape route is given.

 So-called 'jet lag' is caused by crossing time zones.
 A one-off acute poisoning or repeated low-level exposures to these fumes can produce more and sometimes indistinguishable symptoms called 'jet lag'.
 Very few victims will work out the cause of their ill health, since being 'gassed' is subtle, mostly invisible, and certainly not expected.